-We start at Port-of-Spain's harbor, with its cruise-ship complex on the right and, on the left, the tower of the central bank and national petroleum corporation.
+Port-of-Spain's harbor, with its cruise-ship complex on the right and, on the left, the towers of the central bank and national petroleum corporation.

 Warehouses and office buildings.